Glossary

 Vigil

-The Sacred Practice of naming, at the autumn equinox, what has been lost — abandoned platforms, orphaned formats, dispersed communities — so it is not entirely gone.
+The Sacred Practice of naming, at the autumn equinox, what has been lost — abandoned platforms, orphaned formats, scattered communities — so it is not entirely gone.

 Anchored to the autumn-equinox hinge of the Wheel (Codex §IX).